eda-ricercatore/admin-notes/skill-set/higher-end-roles/computer-security.md

 ##	Senior Roles in Computer Security

 + skill set:
+	- Lead service security planning and architecture design, including but not limited to attack defense, overload control, content compliance, and authentication system design.
+Improve product security capabilities.
+	- Participate in end-to-end delivery of security service features, covering phases including requirement analysis, module design, development, and rollout.
+	- Broad knowledge of mainstream encryption and authentication algorithms
+	- Familiar with system, application, and network attack modes and protection architectures
+	- Solid knowledge of mainstream security certification standards
+	- Proficient in C, C++, or Java.
+Experience with system architecture design preferred
+	- Experience with public cloud or Internet development and design preferred
++ skill set:
 	- Solid foundation in computer science, with strong competencies in algorithms, data structures, software design, web security, and building large, distributed systems
 	- Excel at planning, working multi-functionally, leading execution across teams to meet commitments and deliver with predictability